 What Setoff Means for Account Holders

-Setoff is a bank's right to use funds in your account to cover a debt you owe to that same institution.
+Setoff is a bank's right to use funds in your deposit accounts to cover a debt owed to the bank.
 If you have a loan, credit card balance, or other obligation with the bank, and you also have a multi-party account there, the bank can apply your share of the account balance toward the debt.

 Without qualifying any other statutory right to setoff or lien and subject to any contractual provision, if a party is indebted to a financial institution the financial institution has a right to a setoff against the account.